 What does the AOFM offer graduates?

 The AOFM Graduate Program is a 12-month program.
-In 2023, Graduates join the AOFM at the APS4 level, earning $80,872 p.a. plus 15.4 per cent superannuation, and can expect their first pay rise after six months.
-At the end of a year, graduates are expected to apply for advancement to the APS5 level.
+In 2024, Graduates join the AOFM at the APS4 level, earning $83,298 p.a. plus 15.4 per cent superannuation, and based on performance may receive their first pay rise after six months.
+At the end of a year, graduates have the opportunity to apply for advancement to the APS5 level.

 Given the small size of the AOFM graduates have meaningful work and are supported in exercising initiative and curiosity.